iambeast55/cfc-tk/README.md

 # CFC-ImpUI

-CFC-ImpUI is a UI driven tool for impacket based commands, specifically built for CyberForce Red teamers.
+CFC-ImpUI is a UI driven tool for Impacket based commands, specifically built for cyber competitions.
 The idea being to give a way to handle multiple teams at once, and hopefully in a more organized single point manner.

 ## Features